OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

         print('Minimum of %f found at (%f, %f)' % (top['p.f_xy'], top['p.x'], top['p.y']))

 Every driver has an `options` dictionary which contains important settings for the driver.
-These settings tells `ScipyOptimizer` which optimization method to use, so here we select 'SLSQP'.
+These settings tell `ScipyOptimizer` which optimization method to use, so here we select 'SLSQP'.
 For all optimizers, you can specify a convergence tolerance 'tol' and a maximum number of iterations 'maxiter.'